plnkr/sdk/README.md

 ## API

+### `showDynamicEditor(projectSpec, options)`

+Create an embedded Plunk whose content is dynamically generated and either mount it to a DOM element or open it in a new or existing iframe / window where:

+*   `projectSpec` - An object having the following properties:
+    *   `files` - An array of objects having the following properties:
+        *   `pathname` - The full path of the file.
+        *   `content` - The file's content.
+        *   `encoding` - (optional) The format in which the content is encoded (utf8 / base64).
+    *   `title` - (optional) The suggested title for the Plunk.
+    *   `tags` - (optional) An array of suggested string tags for the Plunk.
+*   `options` - (optional) An object having the following properties:
+    *   `editorUrl` - (optional) The string url of the instance of the Plunker editor.
+This is useful for local testing.
+    *   `parentEl` - (optional) The string element id or the DOM element in which the embed should be mounted.
+This is useful for generating dynamic embeds that will be shown on the same page.
+This option is incompatible with the `target` option.
+    *   `preview` - (optional) A string representing the file that should be loaded in the default preview pane instead of using Plunker's own heuristics.
+    *   `show` - (optional) An array of strings representing panes to show.
+These strings can be pathnames (or partial pathnames, in which the best fuzzy match will be chosen) or the string `'preview'` to show the preview pane.
+These panes will be opened in the order of the array from left to right.
+    *   `sidebar` - (optional) The sidebar pane to show by default.
+Can be the string `'tree'` for the file tree or `'config'` for the configuration pane.
+    *   `target` - (optional) The target frame in which the embed should be displayed.
+This can be the `name` of an `<iframe>`, for example, or the pseudo-targets `_self` or `_blank`.
+This option is incompatible with the `parentEl` option.

 ### `showDynamicEmbed(projectSpec, options)`

 Create an embedded Plunk whose content is dynamically generated and either mount it to a DOM element or open it in a new or existing iframe / window where: